ZulqarnainHaider/MASS-Optimizer/README.md

     * `make`
     * `./HOM_LPCreator Input_File.txt`
     * `julia -p8 optimizer.jl`  //-p8 represents the number of threads/processes Julia can use.
     * The executable _HOM_LPCreator_ gives Model.lp as its output.
-The program also gives optimizer_output_file1.txt and optimizer_output_file2.txt as output.
-These files are in turn modified by _optimizer.jl_
+The program also gives optimizer_output_file1.txt as output.
+The file is in turn modified by _optimizer.jl_
 * Else, create a _script_ file, for instance _optimizer.sh_, and copy and paste above lines of code inside the file.
 Then, run the following commands from inside the directory HOM-LPCreator
     * `chmod +x optimizer.sh`
     * `ls -l optimizer.sh`